Birth asphyxia is a condition in which a baby does not receive enough oxygen before, during, or directly after birth.

 In mild or moderate cases, babies may recover fully.
 However, in severe cases, birth asphyxia can cause permanent damage to the brain and organs or be fatal.

-Birth asphyxia rates are lower in developed countries, with a rate of 2 in 1,000 births.
-In areas of developing countries where there is limited access to neonatal care, this rate increases up to 10 times.
+Birth asphyxia rates are lower in developed countries, with a rate of

 A variety of factors can cause birth asphyxia.
 These can relate to the pregnant person or the fetus, and they include:

 - Umbilical cord prolapse: This birth complication occurs when the umbilical cord leaves the cervix before the baby.